 Lake Tahoe National Forest – Incline Village, NV

-– Spanning across the border of NV and CA, Tahoe in the summer is a hiker’s dream, offering breathtaking views of the surrounding lake.
-Winter, however, is a skier or snowboarder’s paradise with world-renowned ski resorts only minutes away.
+– Spanning across the border of NV and CA, Lake Tahoe is a hiker’s dream in the summer, offering breathtaking views, and a skier or snowboarder’s paradise in the winter with world-renowned ski resorts only minutes away.

 – Camping is best reserved for the spring or summer unless you’re prepared for the frigid nighttime temperatures in the fall and winter.
 To check out campsites throughout the area, click here.

 Valley of Fire State Park – Moapa Valley, NV

-– Hiking is a must with the stunning red rock and petroglyphs throughout the park.
+– Hiking is a must – get a closer look at the stunning red rock and petroglyphs throughout the park.
 To see what hike might best suit your difficulty and length preferences, visit the Visitor Center.

 – There is so much to see – check out the sandstone left behind from the Jurassic era and petroglyphs from 2,500 years ago!
 The entrance fee is only $10/day.

 North Carolina – These parks offer stunning trails and mountain views as well as waterfalls and rivers, respectively.

 – Take in the gorgeous 360-degree views from the signature granite outcropping referred to as “The Rock.”